TSODev/Atrium-CMDB-App/README.md

-# Atrium CMDB Application
+# Atrium CMDB Explorer App

 This is a simple NodeJS Application build to consume some Atrium CMDB RestAPI services to produce higher level RestAPI.
-(Query Instance - Query Relationship).
+(Query Instance - Query Relationship) .
+The App display Configuration Items and Relationship on graphs .

 ##Architecture :